Bluegrass fiddle: Techniques

 Bluegrass fiddlers combine from many genres and tend to be highly skilled with strong roots in fiddle rather than violinistic traditions.
 As such, they can be seen to disregard the rules that violinists follow: they hold the fiddle the "wrong" way and don't necessarily use the chin rests, shoulder rests.

 Kenny Baker is famous for a "long-bow" style which is reputed to add a smoothness and clarity to the music.
 Notes are often slid into, a technique seldom used by Celtic-influenced stylists outside of bluegrass.
 Double stops and open tunings are used, as is the full panoply of technique from jazz players such as Stuff Smith and Joe Venuti, and the Western swing technique of players such as Bob Wills.

 Repertoire

-Famous songs from bluegrass roots include "Ground Hog", "Legend of the Johnson Boys", "East Virginia Blues", "Twinkle Twinkle Little Star", "Blue Ridge Mountain Blues", and "Heaven's Light is Shining on Me".
+Famous songs from bluegrass roots include "Ground Hog", "Legend of the Johnson Boys", "East Virginia Blues", "Blue Ridge Mountain Blues", and "Heaven's Light is Shining on Me".
 "Orange Blossom Special" is often performed by bluegrass fiddlers.
 See also: